edenwallace/Moisture-Sensor-Data-Collection/README.md

 - Moisture sensor: Inserted in soil and connected to Arduino via jumper cables

 ## Software Details
--Python: Used mariadb, matplotlib, and numpy libraries Also used standard libraries such as time and serial
+- Python: Used mariadb, matplotlib, and numpy libraries.
+Also used standard libraries such as time and serial
-SQL: Used simple SELECT and INSERT statements in MySQL workbench
+- SQL: Used simple SELECT and INSERT statements in MySQL workbench
-Bash: Set up Maria DB on a Debian 10 VPS.
+- Bash: Set up Maria DB on a Debian 10 VPS.
 Used TMUX to have script run while terminal was closed